joeygoesgrey/linkedln-bot/README.md

 - `--include-promoted` (skip by default)
 - `--delay-min/--delay-max` human‑like delays
 - `--scroll-wait-min/--scroll-wait-max`: wait window after scrolls; increase for slow networks

+Commenting behavior:
+- Order is comment‑then‑like.
+In `comment` mode a courtesy Like is added but not counted.
+- Add `--mention-author` to mention the post author in each comment.
+Choose placement with `--author-mention-position prepend|append`.
+- Placement safety: prepend forces caret to the start; append forces caret to the end so mentions never land mid‑text.

 De‑dupe & reliability:
 - The stream tracks posts per run using URNs or a text hash and will not comment twice on the same post in a session.